 After inspecting hundreds of houses and buying and selling multiple properties over the years, let me share with you some sneaky things sellers deploy to make a house look better than it really is as well as some warning signs to be aware of.

-With the coronavirus pandemic raging on and a very dismal economic outlook when record-high unemployment, buyers need to be more careful than ever.
+With the coronavirus pandemic raging on and a very uncertain economic outlook, buyers need to be more careful than ever.
 There are opportunities to be had, especially since mortgage rates are at record lows.
 However, you must patiently search because inventory is also down.

 Warning Signs When Buying A House